garbear/unqlocked/README.txt

     Time strings can use symbols to represent the strings found in the strings table.
-UnQlocked will identify the offset and direction of the symbol and propagate it forward in time, making it possible to define a large expression of times using a single string.
+UnQlocked will identify the offset and direction of the symbol and propagate it forward in time, making it possible to define a large expression of times using a single time string.

 Not everything can be accomplished with symbols, however.
 If your <time> string includes no symbols, it won't be propagated forward and will only occur for